When is Stranger Things season 4 released on Netflix? Cast, plot, trailer and news

 Variety also reported that Priah Ferguson, who plays Lucas’s sister Erica (of “you can’t spell America without Erica” fame), has been promoted to series regular for season four.

 And in March 2020, it was confirmed that Fleabag star Brett Gelman had also been upped to series regular.
-The actor plays eccentric private investigator Murray Bauman, who helped get justice for Barb in series two and acted as a Russian translator in series three (RIP Alexei).
+The actor plays eccentric private investigator Murray Bauman, who helped get justice for Barb in season two and acted as a Russian translator in season three (RIP Alexei).

 There has been no official casting news yet, but we can safely assume there will probably be new cast members and guests announced in due course for season four – including a notable Game of Thrones star who cropped up in the teaser trailer at the 0.28 second mark…